 - Scratch paper and calculator are allowed

 - The calculator must be a simple one.
 You cannot use a smartphone or any calculator that includes an alphabet.

 Some states require you take the course final exam with a Proctor.
 A proctor is an unrelated third-party who monitors you taking the course final exam.
-Currently the states that require a proctor for the course final are: Alabama, Georgia, Indiana, Kentucky, Minnesota, Nevada, New York, Pennsylvania, Texas and Virginia.
+Currently the states that require a proctor for the course final are: Alabama, Georgia, Kentucky, Minnesota, Nevada, New York, Pennsylvania, South Carolina, Texas, and Virginia.